Frequently Asked Questions

 How can I create a citation and DOI for my software?

-Minting a DOI is easy and is handled through the NCAR Library.
-Please follow the link here to learn more: https://ncar.github.io/software-citation/index.html
+Minting a DOI is easy and is handled through the NSF NCAR Library.

 How do I find weather and climate data?